-That is what a Voting Advice System can do.
+That is what a Social Media Voting Advice system can do.

 It’s simple existence would raise turnout to unprecedented levels.
 And with turnout up, the strategy of negative campaigning would cease to be as effective as it currently is to galvanize supporters and suppress the opposition.